Skip to main content

 Starting your VKDB brain injury claim

-If NHS Resolution deny liability, we will advise you about the best way to proceed with your claim.
-In birth injury claims, we often need to issue court proceedings before NHS Resolution will admit liability or enter into settlement negotiations or mediation.
+If the healthcare provider or their legal representatives at NHS Resolution deny liability, we will advise you about the best way to proceed with your claim.
+This may involve issuing court proceedings or inviting NHS Resolution to enter into settlement negotiations or mediation

 Vitamin K deficiency bleeding claims FAQs